bmlt-enabled/nacc-ios-RETIRED/CHANGELIST.md

 - Cleaned up the documentation for 100% Jazzy.
 - Refactoring to conform to the same basic coding style as other apps.
+- Improved the appearance of the background gradient.
+- Updated the app icons and Graphic complications to feature the new gradient.
 - Improved the README documentation.

 ***Version 4.0.0.2003* ** *- August 24, 2019*